garretteklof/magic8balloracle/README.md

 For a local copy, clone the repo and from the command line: `yarn install && yarn run dev-server` (or use npm).

 ### Features
-* Add different options, and the Magic8BallOracle will do all the heavy lifting.
+* Add different options, and the Magic8BallOracle will do all the heavy lifting (randomly selects an option).

 ## Built With